metauni/metauni-dev/README.md

 ## Discord bot

-Here are the commands the Discord bot understands (incomplete).
+Here are the commands the Discord bot understands.
 You can issue these commands in any channel:

 * `!setup` can only be issued by the server owner.
 Sets the log channel to the current channel.
 * `!register <roblox-username>` registers the given Roblox username to the author of the command.